zlj-zz/pigit/README.md

 **For example**

-You can use `pigit -s` to check what short command it suppored, it will display the corresponding help information and the original command, like this:
+You can use `pigit -s` to check what short command it supported, it will display the corresponding help information and the original command, like this:

 ```
 These are short commands that can replace git operations: